Bathroom Remodeling Plans

 Incorporate Grab Bars and Support Rails

-• Install grab bars near the toilet, shower, and bath tub
+• Install grab bars near the toilet, shower, and bathtub

 • Ensure proper placement and anchoring for maximum safety